 Only accepting artwork created at a minimum of 300dpi ensures that the final print looks fantastic.

 It's not possible to print all the way to the edge of a sheet of paper/card, so in order to achieve this, it is necessary to print a larger area than needed and then trim the paper/card down to the required size.

 Unless stated otherwise on the product page, you must remember to add a 3mm bleed to each edge of the artwork.

 For example, the finished size of an A4 Letterhead is 210mm x 297mm.
 A 3mm bleed needs to be added to each edge of the artwork, which makes the artwork page 216mm x 303mm.

 If you're unsure, feel free to get in touch.

 Our preferred file type is a press ready PDF.
 If you have the knowledge and software to save in this format then please do so.

 Alternatively, as long as the artwork meets our required design specifications set out above we can also accept JPEG and TIFF files.

 You can also use one of the free print templates that we provide which are already set to the correct sizes and bleed.

-If you are supplying artwork as a press ready PDF (preferred), AI or EPS file then please ensure that:
+If you are supplying artwork as a press ready PDF (preferred) file created in Illustrator or InDesign then please ensure that: